 Under this tax benefit, “family” means an adult and spouse, an adult, spouse, and unmarried dependent children under 19 (or 25, if a student), or an adult and their unmarried dependent children (or 25, if a student).

 With a range of affordable and high-quality options for marketplace health insurance, it’s no surprise that Arizona state would enforce strict regulations for short-term health insurance.
-Lawmakers and health policy regulators in Arizona require insurance carriers to offer short-term health insurance plans for periods up to 12 months (364 days).
-Some newer short-term plans in Arizona can also be renewed for up to 36 months without re-applying.
+Lawmakers and health policy regulators in Arizona require insurance carriers to offer best short-term health insurance for periods up to 12 months (364 days).
+Some newer short term insurance plans in Arizona can also be renewed for up to 36 months without re-applying.

-Given that most short-term health insurance plans are meant as a stop-gap to QHPs (qualified health plans), the policy limits dissuade some individuals from relying solely on them.
-Without essential benefits like maternity, mental health, and pre-existing condition coverage, short-term plans are a workable bridge for those who may have missed the Open Enrollment period.
+Given that most short-term medical insurance plans are meant as a stop-gap to QHPs (qualified health plans), the policy limits dissuade some individuals from relying solely on them.
+Without essential benefits like maternity, mental health, and pre-existing condition coverage, Short term health insurance plans are a workable bridge for those who may have missed the Open Enrollment period.

 The third option for Arizona state health insurance coverage is through medical assistance programs.

 In Arizona, this is known as AHCCCS or “Arizona Health Care Cost Containment System.”
 As a Medicaid agency, thousands of Arizonans rely on AHCCCS every year.
 Doctor’s visits, physicals, immunizations, essential emergency and hospital care, immunizations, prescriptions, and maternity care are all available through AHCCCS for those who qualify.

 Under the AHCCCS, residents of the state of Arizona can opt for a variety of different health care plans.
 Qualifying requirements for AHCCCS include: